Phil is a highly experienced browser of the internet, having logged many hours digging up obscure content for several seconds of amusement.

 Despite car entertainment technology catching up somewhat it still lags behind and the good old personal FM transmitter isn't dead yet!
 You can now get one which connects to your phone over Bluetooth, so no need to constantly attach and remove it from your phone every time you get in the car.
 The audio from your phone is then retransmitted over FM radio and there's no need for a cable to plug into the car's AUX input either.
 You just plug the transmitter directly into the car's 12V power, connect your phone over Bluetooth and even set it to automatically reconnect to your phone every time it's in range.

 In addition to playing your favourite tunes, it can also be used for hands-free calls; activating a virtual assistant on your phone (e.g. Siri, Google Assistant, Alexa); charging your phone or other USB devices; and even playing songs from a TF card or USB drive.

 11. Rooftop Hammock

 Who doesn't love a good hammock?
 It's a great way to relax when on holiday or just in the garden.
 But how about a hammock suspended above your car?
-It seems this would be another accessory not to try whilst driving…it's amazing how many car gadgets and accessories that are available which are not advisable to be used while driving.
+It seems this would be another accessory not to try whilst driving…it's amazing how many car gadgets and accessories are available which are not advisable to be used while driving.

 Putting aside the issue of how one should even access this hammock once it is mounted on the roof of your car and also how safe it is to be suspended at this height or above a vehicle, I still love it…because it’s a hammock.
-Just if you do buy one and affix it your car, perhaps you should also buy a sign which warns other drivers of your vehicle not to accidentally to drive off whilst you're up there.
+Just if you do buy one and affix it to your car, perhaps you should also buy a sign which warns other drivers of your vehicle not to accidentally drive off whilst you're up there.

 12. Rooftop Tent